-IHPA will seek advice from the CAC on which technologies should be progressed to Stage 3 to further investigate whether they are adequately accounted for in the classification system.
+The CAC provides advice on which technologies should be progressed to Stage 3 (Assessment) for further investigation, including whether they are adequately accounted for in the classification system.

-• CAC may also draw on the expertise of relevant clinical stakeholders when considering the new health technology, such as seeking the advice of clinical colleges.
+CAC may draw on the expertise of relevant clinical stakeholders when considering the new health technology, such as seeking the advice of clinical colleges.